A Fondness for Fondue

-One of the rituals of a skiing holiday is to have at least one fondue, after all skiing is hard work and mountain air sharpens the appetite and makes it absolutely OK to consume half your body weight in melted cheese!
+One of the rituals of a skiing holiday is to have at least one fondue.
+Skiing is, after all, hard work and mountain air sharpens the appetite.
+Obviously, this makes it absolutely OK to consume half your body weight in melted cheese!

-- 1 clove Garlic cut lengthwise
+- 1 clove Garlic (cut lengthwise)

-- 200 ml Dry still cider
+- 200 ml Dry cider (still, not sparkling)

 - 500 g Blue Stilton cut into small cubes